sm-mahboor/OOP_Final_Project/README.md

 ```
 Header and Implementation Files        <-- separate file for each class
 main.cpp                               <-- combines functions from all classes into a menu-driven interface
+.txt files                             <-- Used to store data to and load data from the secondary storage
 ```

 ### Class Hierarchy